realpython/python-guide/docs/scenarios/scientific.rst

 -----

-`SciPy <http://scipy.org/>`_ is a library that uses Numpy for more mathematical function.
-SciPy uses NumPy arrays as its basic data structure.
-SciPy comes with modules for various commonly used tasks in scientific programing like linear algebra, integration (calculus), ordinary differential equation solvers and signal processing.
+`SciPy <http://scipy.org/>`_ is a library that uses Numpy for more mathematical functions.
+SciPy uses NumPy arrays as the basic data structure.
+SciPy comes with modules for various commonly used tasks in scientific programing, for
+example: linear algebra, integration (calculus), ordinary differential equation solvers and signal processing.

 Matplotlib
 ----------